adelagar/azurefwp/README.md

 # Azure Virtual Network, VPN Gateway and Site to Site IPSEC Connection
-Deploy the following Azure Template to create an Azure Virtual Network, with an Azure Gateway and Site to site VPN connection.
+Deploy the following Azure Template to create an Azure Virtual Network, an Azure Gateway, and Site to site VPN connection.
 This is a public repo that anypne can clone and use as part of their deployment.